A True Diamond of Stage and Film

 The arrival of Daniel Craig with "Casino Royale" was accompanied by a significant boost in her character's role and a new, somewhat maternal, tilt.
 That had its positives... and its negatives.
 "I was always complaining when I played M that I never got out of the office...
 I did at the end you see, and look what happened to me!"

-Ralph Fiennes will take over the role of M in future films, the next one scheduled for release in the autumn of 2015.
-He'd be the first to admit, however, that he could never fill Dame Judi's shoes.
+Ralph Fiennes will take over the role of M in future films - she appeared in a cameo in "Spectre" (2015).
+Fiennes would be the first to admit, however, that he could never fill Dame Judi's shoes.

 Along the way, Judi Dench had married actor Michael Williams in 1971.
 The couple worked several times together, including in the British television series, "A Fine Romance," and the film "Tea with Mussolini" (1999).
 The two remained together up until Michael's death from cancer in 2001.
 Dench and Williams had one child together, the actress Finty Williams.